 - Stop your child from walking in the ways of the world.
-The world is opposed to and excludes God (cf. 2 Corinthians 6:17, 1 Peter 1:14, 1 John 2:15-17).
+The world is opposed to God and excludes God (cf. 2 Corinthians 6:17, 1 Peter 1:14, 1 John 2:15-17).
 Children can’t think like Jesus if they’re living the way the world lives.
-To think like Jesus, a child’s thinking must be governed by Jesus.
+If children are going to think like Jesus, Jesus must govern their thinking.

 - Teach your child to think biblically.
 To set their minds on Jesus, children must major in one book – the Bible.
 Transformation of the mind happens from the outside in – through reading, reflecting, and remembering the Word.
 [To learn how to engage with the Bible, read Bible Engagement Basics]